Football Official

 First, minor correction: B receives the kick.
 The foul by A is a previous spot, meaning a rekick after penalty enforcement.

-Asked by Greg about 6 years ago
+Asked by James over 6 years ago

 I’m trying to understand why the offensive line has to get set, but the d line can move?

-Asked by Joe about 6 years ago
+Asked by Joe over 6 years ago

 I really dont kni the absolute answer.
 Structure?
 Organization?
 To avoid chaos?
 I dont speak for those who wrote the rules, but if the offense could move constantly you'd have a very chaotic scene.
 When would the ball get snapped?
 How many could be on the line or in the backfield?
 You'd pretty much have rugby.